Why is Honouliuli National Historic Site closed for public visitation?

 Planning for the development of Honouliuli National Historic Site will occur in several stages and will be carried out in partnership with local community stakeholders.
 At present, the NPS is gathering information to create a Foundation Document.
 The Foundation Document is the first step in the creation of any new park unit, as it analyzes research which has been conducted on Honouliuli to date, and establishes a roadmap of planning phases and data needs moving forward.
 The Foundation Document Overview has been posted online for anyone who would like to learn more specific tasks and initiatives associated with site planning.

 Where are staff members of the Honouliuli National Historic Site located, and how can I contact them?

 Because the Honouliuli National Historic Site is undeveloped and lacking facilities, operations and planning staff are located off site for the time being in the Inouye Regional Center (IRC) of the National Oceanic and Atmospheric Administration (NOAA) on Ford Island.
 Ford Island is an active military base, and as such, this temporary headquarters is not accessible to the public.
-Please click here to be directed to contact information for the Honouliuli staff.
+Contact the park.

 How was the camp used during World War II?